lawrencetan/amplifyapp/README.md

+This project is created using AWS amplify to demonstrate

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://gitthub.com/facebook/create-react-app).

 ## Available Scripts